What are you looking for in a candidate for the MSCF program?

 The MSCF Program is highly quantitative.
 While the background of our students varies, most have taken engineering-level math courses beyond calculus such as Differential Equations and Linear Algebra.
 A calculus-based probability course is also required.
 The MSCF Program includes a detailed treatment of the mathematical models of quantitative finance, and this involves stochastic calculus and its applications.
 Undergraduate courses that cover both probability and statistics rather than just probability often devote insufficient time to the probability content needed to sufficiently prepare students for the level of probability encountered in MSCF.
 If you have not previously taken a calculus-based probability course, you should look for a course covering advanced topics in probability including the law of large numbers, the central limit theorem, moment-generating functions, multivariate probability distributions, conditional distributions, and independence, covariance and correlation of random variable.
 Students lacking one or more advanced mathematics courses may still be considered provided they are able to take steps to acquire the necessary skills before entering the program and satisfy the admissions committee requirements.

 How much programing experience will I need?

 Proficiency in a programming language is required.
-A full semester of C, C++, or Java programming course, or at least one year of work experience using such a language is required.
+A full semester C++ programming course, or at least one year of work experience using C++ regularly.
 This course should cover, at a minimum: the basics of the edit/compile/link process; writing and using variables, decisions, loops, and functions; defining and using structures or classes; and memory allocation with malloc C, C++ or Java.